alazaroc/blog-web-code/_tabs/about.md

   - I don’t want to sell you anything
   - I don’t expect any income from the blog
   - I just want to keep learning, share knowledge and make it publicly accessible
-- The technology behind this blog is detailed [here](/posts/the-technology-behind-this-blog/){:target="_blank"}, but this is the architecture:
+- The technology behind this blog is detailed [here](/posts/the-technology-behind-this-blog/){:target="_blank"}, but this is the current architecture:
   - ![architecture_diagram](/assets/img/posts/2022-03-01-the-technology-behind-this-blog/blog-architecture-v2.png)

 > To me, "**play with AWS**" means <kbd>PRACTICE</kbd>, experiment trying something new and <kbd>keep learning</kbd>, so my domain is `playingaws`.